inasafe/inasafe/docs/source/user-docs/faq.rst

 How does the documentation work?::

-  The Risk in a Box documentation files are written using the RST format (http://docutils.sourceforge.net/docs/user/rst/quickref.html) and stored with the source code in github: https://github.com/AIFDR/risk_in_a_box/tree/master/docs/source
+  The |project_name| documentation files are written using the RST format (http://docutils.sourceforge.net/docs/user/rst/quickref.html) and stored with the source code in github: https://github.com/AIFDR/risk_in_a_box/tree/master/docs/source